John Cary Scholarship

 Special Education Foundation established the John Cary Scholarship in 2016.
 In naming the $5,000 scholarship after him, the Foundation recognizes John Cary, the late superintendent of Special School District of St. Louis County, for his commitment to excellence and his tireless support of students with disabilities.

 The Foundation has awarded scholarships to deserving students entering post-secondary education since 1988.
 SEF is awardng five John Cary scholarships totaling $25,000.
-The reception has been cancelled.
-The 2020 recipients are:
+The 2022 recipients were: